Treacherous/treacherous-aurelia/readme.md

 <input value.bind="someValue" validate-property.bind="'someArray[' + $index + ']'"/>
 ```

-Here is an example of what it does and how to use it.
+Here is an example of what it does and how to use it, feel free to look at the source in the examples folder.
 [View Example](https://rawgithub.com/grofit/treacherous-aurelia/master/examples/index.html)

 ## Available Attributes/Elements/Binding Behaviours